 We recommend that you bring business cards, sales or one sheets, postcards, brochures, posters, press kits and any other promotional material you have available.
 We recommend you bring 100 copies of each except for press kits which you may want to hand out only to those who have expressed a real interest in booking your show.
 You will also want to have a tablet or computer to show video and other materials about the artist/work with those who visit you at your table.
 Please bring headphones.
 Power to tables is provided.

 - Use inexpensive materials such as foam core and colourful fabrics

 - Try setting up your table at home first so you know that it fits in the space you’ve booked

 - Clear, clean and large images work best

 - Keep your display uncluttered

-- Use lighting to enhance your booth display (bring extensions cords)
+- Use lighting to enhance your table display (bring extensions cords)

 - Bring promo materials including business cards, sales sheets, brochures and other material that presenters can take with them